 Once the mountain lit up, fireworks followed.
 At the fireworks finale, the crowd cheered and surged toward Riverside Park, to stroll along the Christmas trees, decorated by Salida businesses.

-The end of the parade featured Santa Claus, who was siting on the back of one of Salida’s fire trucks.
+The end of the parade featured Santa Claus, who was sitting on the back of one of Salida’s fire trucks.
 Santa told the Story of the Night Before Christmas, before starting the countdown to light the tree on S Mountain.

 The fire truck took Santa to his workshop to speak with all of the local children who had gathered to tell him what they want for Christmas.